 Ch/ChE 9.
 Chemical Synthesis and Characterization for Chemical Engineering.
 9 units (1-6-2); third term.
 Prerequisites: Ch 1 ab and Ch 3 a or Ch 3 x.
 Previous or concurrent enrollment in Ch 41 is strongly recommended.
 Instruction in synthesis, separation, purification, and physical and spectroscopic characterization procedures of model organic and organometallic compounds.
 Specific emphasis will be focused on following the scientific method in the study of model organic and inorganic materials.
 Enrollment priority given to chemical engineering majors.
 Instructor: Mendez.

 Ch 10 abc.
 Frontiers in Chemistry.
 1 unit (1-0-0) first, second terms; 6 units (1-4-1) third term.
 Prerequisites: Open for credit to freshmen and sophomores.
 Ch 10 c prerequisites are Ch 10 ab, Ch 3 a or Ch 3 x, and either Ch 1 ab, Ch 41 ab, or Ch 21 ab, and instructor’s permission.
 Ch 10 ab is a weekly seminar by a member of the chemistry department on a topic of current research; the topic will be presented at an informal, introductory level.
-The other weekly session will acquaint students with the laboratory techniques and instrumentation used on the research topics.
 Ch 10 c is a research-oriented laboratory course, which will be supervised by a chemistry faculty member.
 Weekly class meetings will provide a forum for participants to discuss their research projects.
 Graded pass/fail.
 Instructors: Dervan, Hoelz.

 Ch 14.
 Chemical Equilibrium and Analysis.
-9 units (2-3-4); third term.
+9 units (2-3-4); second term.
 This course will cover acid-base equilibria, complex ion formation, chelation, oxidation-reduction reactions, and partitioning equilibria.
-These topics will serve as the basis for introducing separation techniques such is gas and liquid chromatography and the hyphenated techniques associated with them (GC-MS, LC-MS, etc.) Laboratory activities will be integrated with the course topics.
-Instructor: Dalleska.
+These topics will serve as the basis for introducing separation techniques such as gas and liquid chromatography and the hyphenated techniques associated with them (GC-MS, LC-MS, etc.) Laboratory activities will be integrated with the course topics.
+Instructors: Barraza, Beauchamp.

 Ch 15.
 Chemical Equilibrium and Analysis Laboratory.
 10 units (0-6-4); first term.
-Prerequisites: Ch 1 ab, Ch 3 a or Ch 3 x, or instructor’s permission.
+Prerequisites: Ch 1 ab, Ch 3 a or Ch 3 x, Ch 14, or instructor’s permission.
 Laboratory experiments are used to illustrate modern instrumental techniques that are currently employed in industrial and academic research.
 Emphasis is on determinations of chemical composition, measurement of equilibrium constants, evaluation of rates of chemical reactions, and trace-metal analysis.
-Instructors: Dalleska.
+Instructor: Barraza.

 Ch 41 abc.
 Organic Chemistry.
-9 units (3-0-6); first, second, third terms.
+9 units (4-0-5); first, second, third terms.
 Prerequisites: Ch 1 ab or instructor’s permission.
 The synthesis, structure, and mechanisms of reactions of organic compounds.
-Instructors: Dougherty (a), Hsieh-Wilson (b), Fu (c)
+Instructors: Dougherty (a), Hsieh-Wilson (b), Reisman (c).

 Ch 80.
 Chemical Research.
 Offered to B.S. candidates in chemistry.
 Units in accordance with work accomplished.
 Prerequisite: consent of research supervisor.
 Experimental and theoretical research requiring a report containing an appropriate description of the research work.